-In October of 2013, Josh and two other jazz musicians from CCM were selected by former UC President Santa Ono to perform at the Library of Congress for the National Competitiveness Forum in Washington D.C.
-The following year in 2014, Josh had the privilege of performing with the world-famous Glenn Miller Orchestra when they passed through Cincinnati.
-Also in 2014, he performed with the CCM Jazz Ensemble at Dizzy's Club Coca-Cola at Lincoln Center in New York City, where the ensemble performed one of his big band arrangements as well.
+Josh is a graduate of the University of Cincinnati College-Conservatory of Music (CCM) where he studied with Rick VanMatre, Craig Bailey, Brent Gallaher, and James Bunte.
+In October of 2013, Josh was selected by former UC President Santa Ono to perform at the Library of Congress for the National Competitiveness Forum in Washington D.C.
+In 2014, he performed with the CCM Jazz Ensemble at Dizzy's Club Coca-Cola at Lincoln Center in New York City, where the ensemble performed one of his big band arrangements.
 Other big band arrangements of his have been performed at the 2016 Jazz Educators Network annual conference in Louisville, KY, and at the 2016 CCM Fall Polish Festival.
+In 2014, Josh had the privilege of performing with the world-famous Glenn Miller Orchestra when they passed through Cincinnati.
 In the summer of 2016, he also performed at the NAACP Annual Convention in Cincinnati.